 Successful data profiling projects demand collaboration with data stewards and data owners.
 Here are some best practices to make data profiling for superior data quality a team sport:

-In summary, effective collaboration with data stewards and data owners is critical for data profiling.
-By defining roles and responsibilities, establishing communication channels, sharing results, prioritizing data quality issues, and developing actionable recommendations, organizations can improve their data governance framework to better support decision-making.
+Effective collaboration with data stewards and data owners is critical for data profiling.
+By defining roles and responsibilities, establishing communication channels, sharing results, prioritizing data quality issues, and developing actionable recommendations, organizations can strengthen governance and provide better support for decision-making.

-Data profiling with a data catalog provides several benefits, like:
+Data profiling with a data catalog provides several benefits:

 A data catalog allows users to manage and store metadata, like data definitions, lineage, and ownership.
 By linking metadata with data profiling details, data users can better understand their data assets.